By the Numbers

 Fewer Pets Becoming Homeless

-As a result of community-wide efforts, the number of stray and surrendered pets entering Philadelphia's animal control shelter has declined by 54%.
-Spay/neuter, owner retention, and rescue/rehoming alternatives are essential and growing elements of what has become a robust animal welfare movement in our city.
+As a result of community-wide efforts, the number of stray and surrendered pets entering Philadelphia's animal control shelter has declined by nearly half since PAWS began.
+Spay/neuter, owner support, and rescue/rehoming alternatives are essential and growing elements of what has become a robust animal welfare movement in our city.

 2011